raphaeldevxx/raphaeldevxx/README.md

-<h2 align="center">Hi! 👋 My name is Raphael, and I'm an aromantic asexual, non-binary developer.</h2>
+<h2 align="center">Hi! 👋 My name is Raphael, and I am a beginner developer from Germany.</h2>

 ###